Skip to content

 Share

-Coffee Movement is a tiny Washington Street stop with the counter almost at the door, records on the wall, and most of the seating pushed outside onto benches.
+Coffee Movement is a tiny Washington Street stop on the Chinatown side of Nob Hill, with the counter almost at the door, records on the wall, and most of the seating pushed outside onto benches.
 It feels more like a coffee bar than a cafe, and that is the right frame for it.
 This is one of San Francisco's better short-stay coffee visits: quick, crowded, and genuinely worth climbing the hill for.

 Coffee